 4. Does the Nebula require two people to lower it to the ground?

 I did everything myself – but I have experience of raising and lowering many masts in my time.
-I would say one person is safer.
+I would say one person is safe.
+If in doubt, have a watcher to see what is happening behind you.
 As it comes down, there can be a lot of guy wire dropping around and you don’t want people tripping up.